wiseodd/wiseodd.github.io/src/content/post/bayesian-regression.md

 ---
-title: 'Linear Regression: A Bayesian Point of View'
+title: "Linear Regression: A Bayesian Point of View"
-description: 'You know the drill, apply mean squared error, then descend those gradients.
-But, what is the intuition of that process in Bayesian PoV?'
+description: "You know the drill, apply mean squared error, then descend those gradients.
+But, what is the intuition of that process in Bayesian PoV?"
 publishDate: 2017-01-05 02:41
 tags: [machine learning, bayesian]
 ---